benhoyt/benhoyt.github.com/writings/count-words.md

 defer pprof.StopCPUProfile()
 ```

-Once you've run the program, you can view the CPU profile using this command:
+Once you've run the program, you can view the CPU profile using this command (click to view the image full size):

 ```
 $ go tool pprof -http=:7777 cpuprofile